College Catalog

 Hybrid Courses

 College curriculum or continuing education courses in which the instruction for some course contact hours of instruction is delivered when the student and the instructor are separated by distance are classified as hybrid courses.
-Instructional delivery methods may include, but are not limited to, Internet, LMS, licensed instructional videos, CD, TV, DVD, instructional software, or other media.
+Instructional delivery methods may include, but are not limited to, Internet, LMS, licensed instructional videos, instructional software, or other media.
 Hybrid courses are advertised in the class schedules and are designated with an H in the section number.
 The hours offered through the online format are listed on the course syllabi.
 Students enrolled in these classes must follow the regular admissions and registration process, pay regular tuition and fees, and meet all course prerequisites.

 Online Courses